 sudo apt update sudo apt upgrade

-2. To install Grafana to the Raspberry Pi, the first thing we must do is download the Grafana package from their repository.
+2. To install Grafana to the Raspberry Pi, we need to add the Grafana package repository.

 To enable Grafana to start at boot, all we need to do is run the following command.